haztro/haztro.github.io/_posts/2021-05-18-chess-bullet-trainer.markdown

 ![image tooltip here](/assets/chess-bullet-trainer/vision.gif)
 ![image tooltip here](/assets/chess-bullet-trainer/precision.gif)

 I probably spent too long making it look pretty but at least it *looks pretty*.
-You can try it out yourself at [**itch.io**](https://haztro.itch.io/chess-bullet-trainer).
+You can try it out yourself at [**itch.io**](https://haztro.itch.io/chess-bullet-trainer) - source code is also there.

 <iframe frameborder="0" src="https://itch.io/embed/1047751" width="552" height="167"><a href="https://haztro.itch.io/chess-bullet-trainer">Chess Bullet Trainer by haztro</a></iframe>

-The code for the app is available on [**Github**](https://github.com/haztro/chess-bullet-trainer).
 It was a lot of fun to make but it's pretty hacked together so good luck if you do choose to dive in.